joshSzep/good_night_sleep_tight/PROMPT.md

 - **Step 1: Collect Information**
   - Present a form to gather details from parents:
     - Child’s name
     - Favorite toy
     - Favorite food
     - Favorite color
-    - Any other optional details (e.g., favorite animal, location, adventure type)
+    - Any other interesting details (e.g., favorite animal, location, adventure type)
 - **Step 2: Generate Personalized Story**
   - Using the collected details, construct a unique bedtime story for the child.
   - Ensure the story is imaginative, engaging, and age-appropriate.
-  - The story should include the child as the main character, with their favorite toy, food, and color playing key roles.
+  - The story should include the child as the main character, with their favorite preferences and activities playing key roles.

 ### 2. Backend Logic (API Routes in Next.js)